apereo/cas/docs/cas-server-documentation/integration/Attribute-Value-Release-Policies.md

 ## Reverse Mapped Regex

-Identical to the above filter, except that the filter only allows a selected set of attributes whose value **does not match** a certain regex pattern are released.
+Identical to the *Mapped Regex* filter, except that the filter only allows a selected set of attributes whose value **does not match** a certain regex pattern are released.

 ```json
 {